vkstats/MOODE/README.md

 The experiment will have `Nruns = 24` runs.
 An optimal compound design will be sought combining $DP_S$-, $LoF-D$- and $MSE(D)$-optimality; see [Egorova and Gilmour](https://arxiv.org/pdf/2208.05366).
-We define the parameters for this expriment using the `mood` function.
+We define the parameters for this experiment using the `mood` function.

 ``` r
 library("MOODE")